 Over the past few years, the Desautels Faculty of Management has worked to ensure its programs and initiatives offer the most relevant business education possible, particularly in terms of graduate career support and career preparation.
-Desautels administration and Career Services have worked in tandem to deliver a successful MBA mentoring program available to all of its MBA students.
+Desautels administration and Career Management have worked in tandem to deliver a successful MBA mentoring program available to all of its MBA students.
 They have done so by leveraging the Faculty's strengths, connecting with over 40 years of MBA graduates, and drawn from the program’s significant reputation within the business community.

 Each year, fresh new perspectives expressed by both students and mentors allow for the program to evolve.
 Considering their valuable input, the program is continually adapted to respond participants’ needs.